 Everyone, to some degree, can benefit from therapy.
-In many ways, children and teens are the best candidates for to see a psychologist or counselor.
+In many ways, children and teens are the best candidates to see a psychologist or counselor.
 By addressing emotional issues and developmental issues early on, children and adolescents are able to learn problem-solving, the importance of seeking help, stress management, and proper emotional and behavioral responses.
 Seeing a child psychologist or counselor is an investment in your child’s overall well-being, and a very positive step toward making them comfortable discussing their feelings and needs as they develop, before they become a much larger problem.

 - learning or attention problems (such as ADD/ADHD)

 - behavioral problems (such as excessive anger, acting out, bedwetting or eating disorders)

 - a significant drop in grades, particularly if your child normally maintains high grades